 One of the future digital transformation trends through IoT is in energy efficiency.
 Imagine a world where the HVAC system you install tells you about problems before they occur.

 You’ll save money on significant HVAC overhauls by getting a technician out to your property to fix something before it causes a problem.

 Or the ability to monitor the condition of your property without relying on a management company’s honesty.

-Perhaps one day we’ll be able to install wear and tear sensors in a property’s floor.
+Perhaps one day we’ll be able to install wear and tear sensors on a property’s floor.
 Imagine the cost saving measures you could take when you sit down with a tenant to draw up a contract.

-If a property is already equipped with smart technology on the IoT, imagine how much easier negotiating a purchase price will be.
+If a property is equipped with smart technology on the IoT, imagine how much easier negotiating a purchase price will be.